madebykind/madebykind-v3/content/work/sheffield-hallam-university.md

   ## User-centred design

   As with all complex organisations, SHU has a varied audience, all of which have differing needs and motivations for interacting with the university online.
-We ran a user-centred process throughout the project to ensure that design decisions and assumptions were validated with real members of SHU’s target audience.
+We ran a user-centred process throughout to ensure that design decisions and assumptions were validated with real members of SHU’s target audience.

   </div>